maximilianh/crisporPaper/README.md

         don't have to startup R again.
 SVM scores are relatively slow to calculate. calcChariScores.py: same, for Chari et al SVM scores.

+plotBigRocPrecRecall.py: create ROC and precision-recall plots for all big datasets (based on cell cultures)
+        -> SUPPLEMENTAL FIGURE 7

 compareOfftargetTools.py: compare MIT, CRISPOR and CassOffFinder to figure out which
         off-targets MIT is missing and how they are distributed over the mismatches.

 corrActivityOof.py: determine correlation between KO activity and the Bae et al OOF score for all datasets
         in the effData directory.

+compHartParameters.py: obtain correlations of all Hart 2016 cell-culture+timepoint against all scores

 The efficiency studies are: